 We’ve all paid our bills and then wondered where all that money actually goes every month.
 If you take a look at your payment breakdown, you can see not only how much of your mortgage payment is going to the principal and interest but also what you pay on a monthly basis for mortgage insurance, homeowners insurance and property taxes.

 This section also shows any escrow overage or shortage and any advances that may have been paid on your behalf.

 If we have something we need to make sure you see, it’ll be in this section at the top of your statement.
 You might see a notification that your homeowners insurance is about to renew or a message about an opportunity to sign up for electronic payment options.

-That’s the skinny on our new billing statement and phone payment changes.
+That’s the skinny on our billing statement.
 If you have any additional questions, please let us know below, and we’ll get you the answers.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.